Orientation for Fall 2018

-We are delighted that you have chosen to continue your professional preparation by enrolling in a graduate program at UConn.
-You are invited to start the year off right by attending events scheduled during New Graduate Student Orientation.
-Incoming International students and new and returning students beginning a TA job have specific required events - please register below.
-All incoming students should check out the orientation events calendar.
-Check back often, as it may change.
+We are delighted that you have chosen to continue your professional preparation by enrolling in a graduate program at UConn!
+The Graduate School invites you to begin your time at UConn by attending New Graduate Student Orientation.
+All new graduate students should attend this orientation program, as it will provide important information about academic and everyday life at UConn, and is the first step to ensuring your success and getting you connected to our community.
+Incoming International students and new and returning students beginning a TA job have specific required events - please see each registration below.

 New Teaching Assistants

 All New TAs: Fall 2018 TA Orientation will held on Tuesday, August 21, 2018.
 (More details and registration information to come!)

 New International TAs: Fall 2018 International Teaching Assistant Orientation will be held on August 13, 2018.
 Additional ITA testing for international TAs who require further English proficiency assessment will be held August 14-16.
 View more details and register here.

 The Husky One Card

 (UConn’s official ID for all students, faculty and staff.)